EnAccess/OpenPAYGO-python/README.md

   # We store the metrics in our database
   for metric_data in simple_data.get('data'):
     store_metric(name=metric_data['name'], value=metric_data['value'])
+  # Here the handler automatically computed the timestamp for each step
   for time_step in simple_data.get('historical_data'):
     for historical_metric_data in time_step:
       store_metric(name=metric_data['name'], value=metric_data['value'], time=time_step['timestamp'])